-This GM maize are authorised for import, processing and food and feed uses, but not for cultivation.
+This GM maize is authorised for import, processing and food and feed uses, but not for cultivation.

-Therefore, exposure to the environment shall be limited to unintended release of this GM maize, which would occur for example via substantial losses during loading/unloading of the viable commodity including this GM maize destined for processing into animal feed or human food products.
-Such exposure can be controlled by clean up measures and the application of current practices used for the control of any adventitious maize plants, such as manual or mechanical removal and the application of herbicides with the exception of glyphosate and glufosinate-ammonium based herbicides.
+Therefore, exposure to the environment will be limited to unintended release of this GM maize, which could occur for example via substantial losses during loading/unloading of the viable commodity including this GM maize destined for processing into animal feed or human food products.
+Such exposure can be controlled by clean up measures and the